NFL picks this week, Patriots vs. Seahawks odds: 2026 Super Bowl expert predictions against the spread, props

 Top Super Bowl predictions from Matt Severance

 "It is an outdoor game so maybe we get some elements in Santa Clara.
 But giving Mike Macdonald two weeks to prepare for sack- and fumble-prone Drake Maye makes me think Seattle will keep that New England offense in check.
 That offense did very little in the AFC title game.
 And I'm sure the Pats' defense will have some surprises for Sam Darnold, too.
-Last 46.5 on our board.
-Our model has 44 points.
-Sagarin has 45.2."
+Our model has 44 points."
 See the rest of Severance's picks here, and bet the total here:

 How to make 2026 Super Bowl picks